 By Levi Cunding

-The plane disappeared about 10 minutes before reaching its destination, soon after the crew requested permission to start descending in heavy cloud to land.
+But the plane disappeared about 10 minutes before reaching its destination of Oksibil, a remote settlement in the mountains south of Jayapura, shortly after it asked permission to start descending to land.

-The second incident happened in June when an Indonesian military plane crashed into a residential neighbourhood in the city of Medan, exploding in a fireball and killing 142 people.
+In June an Indonesian military plane crashed into a residential neighbourhood in the city of Medan, exploding in a fireball and killing 142 people.